Volunteering vacancies

 Liaising with statutory and voluntary agencies.

-Referring clients for follow up action by our Case Review Team and linking them with a befriender.
+Referring people in need for follow up action by our Case Review Team and linking them with a befriender.

-Referring clients to our partner solicitor who specialises in immigration law and comes to the Drop-In 4th Tuesday of the month.
+Referring people to our partner solicitor who specialises in immigration law and comes to the Drop-In 4th Tuesday of the month.

 Advice on how to access appropriate housing and free food in the area.